reabiliti/aroundrails/_posts/rails/2018-08-31-deploy-ruby-on-rails-on-ubuntu-18-04-bionic-beaver.md

 server '127.0.0.1', user: 'deploy', roles: %w{app db web}
 ```

-If you have any trouble with Capistrano or the extensions for it, check out [Capistrano's Github page][capistrano-github].
+If you have any trouble with Capistrano or the extensions for it, check out [Capistrano's Github page][capistrano-github]{:target="_blank"}.

 # Final Steps